The Most Heavily Negotiated Aspect of an Agreement: Non-Competition & Non-Solicitation Agreements.

 Whether one is selling the assets or shares of a business, a Non-Compete and Non-Solicitation Agreement are key closing documents.

 Pure Asset Sale

-However, when one is selling pure goodwill, which occurs where a business sells its client lists and trade-name, it becomes crucial for the deal to include a non-competition agreement.
+However, when one is selling pure goodwill, which occurs when a business sells its client lists and trade-name, it becomes crucial for the deal to include a non-competition agreement.
 This is because the crux of the purchase price is comprised of the goodwill of the seller.
-There are no hard or physical assets such as product, equipment or inventory which make up the value of the business.
+There are no hard or physical assets such as product, equipment or inventory that make up the value of the business.

 For this reason, non-competition agreements are crucial in goodwill sales.
 However, these agreements remain extremely important in sales of assets or shares, regardless of the business.